manuelbl/zy12pdn-oss/README.md

 If you know of a better approach to detect a debugger, let me know.

 SWD can be used to upload new firmware.
-But debugging is not possible as in normal operation, the SWDIO pin is used as the interrupt pin.
+But debugging is not possible as – in normal operation – the SWDIO pin is used as the interrupt pin.